dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 ![](Rimg/google.gif)

 In our presentation we talked about using different APIs like IBM'S Watson, Microsoft's Azure, and Google's Cloud Vision, to quickly add Artificial Intelligence to our applications.
-We want to introduce you to the Google Cloud API, which will allow you to get really cool, invaluavle insight from images.
+We want to introduce you to the Google Cloud API, which will allow you to get really cool, invaluable insight from images.

 ## Overview